nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitPull.md

 `git merge` or `git rebase`

-The decision whether to merge changes, or to rebase your current branch on top of the fetched changes can be controlled e.g. by specifying the `--rebase` option:
+The decision whether to [merge](Merging.md) changes, or to [rebase](Rebasing.md) new commits in your current branch on top of the fetched changes can be controlled e.g. by specifying the `--rebase` option:

 `git pull --rebase`

 or by setting the `pull.rebase` configuration option in your Git configuration, which will make all further pulls default to using rebase.

 #### Note
-> - `git pull` can only fast-forward if there are no new commits on your local branch since the last common ancestor with the remote branch.
+> - `git pull` can only fast-forward commits if there are no new commits on your local branch since the last common ancestor with the remote branch.
 > - Using `git pull` with merge will create a new merge commit if there are new commits on both the remote branch and your local branch.
 > - If you have uncommit changes in your working directory, `git pull` may fail unless you stash or commit those changes first.
-> - If there are conflicting changes between the remote branch and your local branch, you will .
+> - If there are conflicting changes between the remote branch and your local branch, you Working Directory will be left in a [Merging status](Working-Tree-States.md#merge-conflicts-merging-status),
+> and you will need to use a tool like the [SmartGit Conflict Resolver](../GUI/Branch/Conflict-Solver.md) to resolve the conflicts before you can complete the merge or rebase.